Advertisement

 The Complete Reset

-• Includes memory-boosting REM
+• Includes memory-boosting REM sleep

-• May affect nighttime sleep
+• Will probably affect tonight's sleep

 The Coffee Nap (Yes, Really)